Baby on the way? Congrats! Here are all the best free baby stuff and samples to help you save money and test out new products.

 When my youngest was a few months old, I took a free Infant First Aid Course through the British Red Cross.
 I never needed to use what they taught me, but it made me feel a lot safer.
 They may still run similar training programmes.

-It’s not a guarantee, but you could try signing up to the Tommee Tippee Testers panel.
+It’s not a guarantee, but you could try signing up for the Tommee Tippee Testers panel.

 Parent Club Baby Box